 Some would even suggest that a gay person learn to live with (and marry?) a person of the opposite sex.
 Be a homosexual that lives out a heterosexual life.
 But I ask you, is that a “suitable helper” for them?

-Why do I write about and talk about these issues so much?
+Why do I write about and talk about faith and sexuality so much?

 Because the Bible has been used for too long to suppress and oppress our LGBT brothers and sisters.
 It has been used to fabricate an anti-gay theology.
 It has been misunderstood and misinterpreted and misapplied to the homosexual community.
 Not only have we ripped the clobber passages out of their historical, cultural and textual contexts (and endured terrible English translations of some words), we have also missed the beautiful thread of relational love that was sewn in to the fabric of what it means to be human: it is not good to be alone, thus saith the Lord. (sidenote: some people throughout history have sensed a special call to celibacy.
 Nuns, priests, missionaries, etc. This is a unique calling that we dare not impose upon someone else and force them to manifest or try and convince themselves that it is true.
 Heck, Paul even wrote that “it is better to marry than burn with passion,” but once again we say to our LGBT brothers and sisters, “you CANNOT marry, sorry, you must burn with passion.”)